adobe-type-tools/afdko/docs/FDK_Build_Notes.md

 If the build is successful each program (e.g. makeotfexe) will be built as `build/bin/[program]`.
 If you would like to install them in `/usr/local/bin` you can then run `cmake --build build -- install`.

+AFDKO uses libxml2 for parsing in tx.
+If libxml2 is not found in the system, it will be installed through CMake externally in `ExternalLibXML2.cmake` and statically linked.
+This is usually the case for Windows.
+Currently, libxml2 will also be statically linked in Linux due to a [bug found in the linux python wheels when dynamically linked](https://github.com/adobe-type-tools/afdko/issues/1525).

 ### Noted CMake options

 These options can be added to the end of the first CMake command above: